ParmacT/GiveAdminBackDiscordBot/README.md

 Just make a bot and put the needed details in Settings of the bot

 ALSO you will need a role named Admin so this bot can give you that role,OR just edit it to give you the wanted roll,if you dont know how to do that just make a hidden role named Admin that gives you access to everything

+The Command to initiate is !GimiAdminNowOrIwillShutU Exactly like this as its case sensitive